 - Preheat your oven to 350°F / 180°C (160° fan-assisted) and line a 9-inch square pan with parchment paper.

 - Blitz the graham crackers or digestive biscuits in a food processor until they are crumbs.
-If you don't have a food processor you can just put them in a Ziploc bag and bash them to crumbs with a rolling pin.7 oz Graham Cracker Crumbs
+If you don't have a food processor, you can just put them in a Ziploc bag and bash them into crumbs with a rolling pin.190 g (7 oz) Graham Cracker Crumbs

-- Melt the butter in the microwave in 30-second increments until melted, pour into the graham cracker crumbs and mix together until well combined - it will look like wet sand.
-(If you're using a food processor you can just pour the butter straight in and pulse until combined).1 stick Butter
+- Melt the butter in the microwave in 30-second increments until melted, pour into the graham cracker crumbs, and mix together until well combined - it will look like wet sand.
+If you're using a food processor, you can just pour the butter straight in and pulse until combined.113 g (1 stick) Unsalted Butter

 - Tip the crumb mixture out into the prepared pan and use your hands or a glass to press the crumbs down into a tightly packed, even layer.

-- Chop the chocolate into small pieces and put into a heatproof bowl along with the butter.
+- Chop the chocolate into small pieces and put it into a heatproof bowl along with the butter.
 Melt in the microwave in 30-second increments, stirring in between, until totally melted.
-Set aside.10.5 oz Dark Chocolate, 1 ½ sticks Butter
+Set aside.300 g (10.5 oz) Dark Chocolate, 170 g (1½ sticks) Unsalted Butter

 - In a large bowl, combine the sugar and eggs and whisk until thick and custard-like.
 This should take about 30 seconds of vigorous whisking by hand.
-You can use an electric mixer if you prefer but it's not necessary.3 Large Eggs, 1 ¼ cups White Sugar
+You can use an electric mixer if you prefer, but it's not necessary.3 Large Eggs, 250 g (1¼ cups) Granulated Sugar

-- Pour the melted chocolate mixture into the egg/sugar mixture, add the vanilla and gently whisk everything together until fully incorporated.1 teaspoon Vanilla
+- Pour the melted chocolate mixture into the egg/sugar mixture, add the vanilla, and gently whisk everything together until fully incorporated.1 tsp Vanilla Extract

-- Sift the sugar and salt into the bowl and use a spoon or spatula to fold everything together until there are no more visible lumps of flour.1 cup All-purpose Flour, ½ teaspoon Salt
+- Sift the flour and salt into the bowl and use a spoon or spatula to fold everything together until there are no more visible lumps of flour.120 g (1 cup) All-purpose Flour, ½ tsp Salt

 - Make a double boiler by placing a heatproof bowl over a small saucepan with a small amount of water in it.
 Don't let the water touch the base of your bowl.
-Place the egg whites, sugar and cream of tartar in the bowl and put the saucepan on medium-low heat to bring the water to a simmer.4 Large Egg Whites, 1 cup White Sugar, ½ teaspoon Cream of Tartar
+Place the egg whites, sugar, and cream of tartar in the bowl and put the saucepan on medium-low heat to bring the water to a simmer.4 Large Egg Whites, 200 g (1 cup) Granulated Sugar, ½ tsp Cream of Tartar

 - As the water warms up, whisk constantly to bring everything together.
 You don't have to whisk vigorously, just enough to keep everything moving.
 Keep going until the sugar has dissolved - you can test this by rubbing a little piece of the mixture between your fingers to feel for any grains of sugar.If you are using a thermometer, the temperature of the egg whites should reach 160°F / 71°C.

-- Once the eggs are warmed and the sugar has dissolved, remove the bowl from the heat, add the vanilla and start whipping on high-speed with a stand mixer or electric whisk.
-(I just use the metal bowl from my stand mixer for the double boiler, then move it right over to the mixer without needing to transfer it to another bowl).1 teaspoon Vanilla
+- Once the eggs are warmed and the sugar has dissolved, remove the bowl from the heat, add the vanilla, and start whipping on high speed with a stand mixer or electric whisk.
+(I just use the metal bowl from my stand mixer for the double boiler, then move it right over to the mixer without needing to transfer it to another bowl).1 tsp Vanilla Extract

 - Whip the meringue until it is thick and glossy.
 You should be able to make tall, stiff peaks with it when it is ready.